ddnexus/irt/README.markdown

 ### Colors

-The default color styles of IRT should be OK in most situation, anyway, if you raeally don't like the colors, you can switch off the color completely (IRT.force_color = false) or you can also redefine the colors by redefining them in your .irtrc file.
+The default color styles of IRT should be OK in most situation, anyway, if you really don't like the colors, you can switch off the color completely (IRT.force_color = false) or you can also redefine the colors by redefining them in your .irtrc file.